Ryan Seacrest’s Ex Shayna Taylor Has Fun In The Sun In A Tiny Bikini Top

 “Best happening: I spoke to my Marine son today whom I get to see tomorrow!!!” remarked a fourth fan.

-The blond stunner regularly updates her Instagram followers with snaps that show her robust lifestyle which includes gardening, decorating, and enjoying a healthier version of her favorite foods, as seen here.
+The blond stunner regularly updates her Instagram followers with snaps that show her robust lifestyle, which includes gardening, decorating, and enjoying a healthier version of her favorite foods, as seen here.

 She and Ryan had an on-again, off-again relationship that lasted for eight years.
 The twosome split in February 2019 before reconciling months later.
-They most recently broke up in June of this year.
-At that time, “Ryan and Shayna decided to end their romantic relationship amicably some time ago,” a rep for the couple told E!
-News.
+They most recently broke up earlier this year.

+“Ryan and Shayna decided to end their romantic relationship amicably some time ago,” a rep for the couple told E!
+News in June.
 “They remain good friends, each other’s biggest supporters, and will always cherish their time together as a couple.